strubell/11-767/labs/03_pruning.md

 Preliminaries & Setup
 ---
-0. Share your hardware specs
+0. Share the hardware specs for the machine you will be using to run the experiments in this lab.
 1. Copy over relevant code for training MNIST from Lab 2 (just the "Lab 2" model), including code for evaluation (in particular, accuracy, latency, and size on disk), *but don't train yet*!

 | hyperparameter  | value |